HirayClay/RefreshLayout/README.md

         </com.refresh.RefreshLayout>
 ```
-or not ,you can wrap  view in NestedScrollView
+or not ,you can wrap  view in SafeNestedScrollView

 ```xml